Chemical Abundance Ratios of Nitrogen Rich Galaxies Identified at $z\sim 6-12$: Observational Demographics and Models

 \section{Acknowledgments}

-We thank M. Tanaka, Y. Matsuda, D. Kashino, H. Umeda, A. Matsumoto, H. Fukushima, S. Kikuta, H. Yajima, and Yi Xu for giving us helpful comments.
+We thank Masayuki.
+Tanaka, Yuichi.
+Matsuda, Daichi.
+Kashino, Hiroya.
+Umeda, Akinori.
+Matsumoto, Hajime.
+Fukushima, Satoshi.
+Kikuta, Hidenobu.
+Yajima, and Yi Xu for giving us helpful comments.
 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 These observations are associated with programs ERS-1324 (GLASS), ERS-1345 (CEERS), GO2478, and GO3073.
 The authors acknowledge the GLASS, CEERS, JADES, GO2478, and GO3073 teams led by Tommaso Treu, Steven L. Finkelstein, Daniel Eisenstein, Daniel Stark, and Marco Castellano, respectively, for developing their observing programs with a zero-exclusive access period.
 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 We are grateful to all teams for their extensive efforts in developing and conducting these observation programs.

 This publication is based on work supported by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, KAKENHI (25H00674) through the Japan Society for the Promotion of Science, and the joint research program of the Institute of Cosmic Ray Research (ICRR), the University of Tokyo.
 K. Nomoto has been supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan, and JSPS KAKENHI grant Nos.
 JP23K03452 and JP25K01046.
 This work has been supported by JSPS KAKENHI Grant Numbers JP24KJ1160 (K. Watanabe), JP24K07102 (K. Nakajima), JP25KJ0828 (M. Nakane) and JP25K07361 (M. Onodera).